danielcodes/Algorithms/README.md

 ###Five - Weighted Interval Scheduling
 A set of intervals over a period of time that have a values.
 For intervals to be compatible, there mustn't be overlap in time.
 The goal is to find a combination of intervals that contain the largest value with no overlap.

+###Six - Graph Coloring
+Use a greedy algorithm to color a graph, so that it uses the least amount of colors and no adjacent vertices have the same color.